A synthetic Lorentzian Cartan-Hadamard theorem: Globalization

 \begin{thm}[Synthetic Lorentzian Cartan-Hadamard Theorem] Let $X$ be a globally hyperbolic, strongly causal, and locally causally closed regular Lorentzian pre-length space.
 If $X$ is locally concave and future one-connected, then the following holds: \begin{enumerate}[label=(\roman*)] \item Every pair of timelike related points $x\ll y$ is connected by a unique geodesic. \item Geodesics vary continuously with their endpoints. \end{enumerate} Moreover, if $X$ is a Lorentzian length space, we get that \begin{enumerate}[label=(\roman*)] \item $X$ is globally concave. \end{enumerate} \end{thm}

-\begin{proof} \ref{C-H1}: Existence of such geodesics follows from \autoref{geodconnected}.
+\begin{proof} \ref{C-H1}: As the generalized Avez-Seifert Theorem \cite[Thm.\ 3.30]{LLS} is proved only for Lorentzian length spaces, we give a short argument for the existence of such geodesics invoking Proposition \ref{geodhomotop}: First, by timelike path-connectedness, there exists a timelike curve $\gamma$ between $x$ and $y$.
+Now defining the constant homotopy $H_0(s,t):=\gamma(t)$, Proposition \ref{geodhomotop} implies that $H_0$ is timelike homotopic to a homotopy $H_1$ of $\gamma$, in which all intermediate curves $H_1(s,.)$ are geodesics with the same endpoints as $\gamma$.
+In particular, $x$ and $y$ can be joined by a timelike geodesic.

 To show uniqueness, assume that there were two distinct timelike geodesics $\gamma_0$ and $\gamma_1$ connecting the same endpoints.
 By \autoref{geodhomotop}, there exists a timelike path-homotopy $\gamma_s$ between $\gamma_0$ and $\gamma_1$ such that all $\gamma_s$ are geodesics from $x$ to $y$.
 However, by \autoref{großesThm}, each of these curves possesses a neighborhood in which it is the only geodesic from $x$ to $y$, a contradiction.

 \ref{C-H2}: By the first item, $X$ is uniquely geodesic.
 Hence, the claim follows from \autoref{contvargeod}.

 \ref{C-H3}: This immediately follows from \autoref{globalconcav}, again using that $X$ is uniquely geodesic by \ref{C-H1}. \end{proof}